Moil

 Moil has seen only one residential development approval in the past five years.
 This indicates a mature, established suburb where available land for new construction is limited.
 For buyers, this scarcity of new housing stock typically supports property values and means competition may primarily be among existing homes.

 Compared to Greater Darwin, Moil has significantly less development activity.
 This limited new supply generally supports stronger demand and values for established properties.
 However, building activity has accelerated in recent years.
-Nationally, this is also below average, reflecting the area's maturity and pointing to possible planning constraints.
+Nationally, this is below average, reflecting the area's maturity and possible planning constraints.

 Frequently Asked Questions - Development